 Then, if you have questions, you can do what we did.

 We recruited the help of a relocation consultant within the country we want to move to.
 She helped us pick a region, find our first house, and recommended a residency lawyer and a moving company.
-On top of all this, she’s giving us insight so we can avoid common mistakes.
+On top of all this, she’s giving us the insight to avoid common mistakes.

 We have our own version of a famous quote from the movie Ferris Bueller’s Day Off.